What we had in mind

 Students will be able to...

 Students first draw the height of the water in a glass against time.
+They play back their graph just like in Function Carnival.

 But then students create their own glasses.
 Once they successfully draw the graph of their own glass, it goes in the class cupboard.
 Now each student’s glass is right alongside glasses invented by their friends.
 These new glasses are graphable, too.